Hans E. Kinck

 Hans Ernst Kinck ([ˈçɪŋk]; 11 October 1865 – 13 October 1926) was a Norwegian author and philologist who wrote novels, short stories, dramas, and essays.
 He was nominated for the Nobel Prize in Literature seven times.

 Life

-Kinck was born in Øksfjord in Loppa, Finnmark, where his father, Theodor Kinck (1832–1903), was a local health inspector and his mother, Hanna Guliante Johannesen (1840–1923), the daughter of a peasant.
-He read philology and the classics at King Frederick's University, Kristiania (now Oslo).
+Kinck was born in Øksfjord in Loppa Municipality in Finnmark county, Norway.
+His father, Theodor Kinck (1832–1903), was a local health inspector and his mother, Hanna Guliante Johannesen (1840–1923), was the daughter of a peasant.
+He studied philology and the classics at King Frederick's University, Kristiania (now Oslo).
 He married a fellow writer, Minda Ramm (1859–1924), in 1893.
 They had at least two sons, Johan Jørgen Kinck (1873–1955) and Tore.
 Both Tore Kinck and Minde Ramm wrote memoirs about Kinck "full of biographical detail" after his death.

 Kinck died in Oslo, two days after his 61st birthday.

 Works

 Kinck wrote novels, short stories and plays as well as a number of essays on historical and political subjects.
 He travelled extensively and lived in Italy for long periods.
 Half of his literary production is related to Italian topics.

 He often explores the workings of love and tenderness, and the difference between the mass of humanity and individuals.
 In his more political works, he warns against fascism, a trend that grows stronger in his later writings.
 Kinck also wrote about struggling artists, the misunderstandings they met with, and their reactions towards them.